abeaclark/code-crash-course/week-3/anatomy-of-a-web-app.md

+---
+title: Anatomy of a Web App
+week: 3
+---

 ## Anatomy of a Web App
 Things are getting exciting.
 We are going to build our first web app.
 Last week you deployed some static HTML an CSS.
 A web app is different because it is hooked up to a database, can serve dynamic content, and do lots of other cool things.